inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 ### (1) Your Inner Circle

 First of all, the square layout is not generally useful; imagine another common case where you want to randomly distribute points in a circle.
+For example, think of sampling data "within a radius or range" of a target location.
 You could filter the circle within the square.

 ``` r